fabiofabrizi/pands-project/README.md

 <img src="Data Visualisation/sepal_length_width.png" alt="Sepal length and width">

-From looking at the scatterplot above (sepal_length_width.png) it can be observed:
+Examining the scatterplot above of *sepal length vs width* (sepal_length_width.png) it can be observed:
 - 'Iris Setosa' has larger sepal widths but smaller sepal lengths
 - 'Iris Virginica' has larger sepal lengths but smaller sepal widths
 - 'Iris Versicolor' is somewhere inbetween the two species in terms of sepal length and width.